curious-containers/curious-containers.github.io/red-connectors.md

 ## XNAT HTTP

 This is a special purpose connector to exchange files with the [XNAT](https://www.xnat.org/) data management system.
-The complicate REST API of XNAT requires multiple subsequent HTTP requests (e.g. for session management), which are handled by this connector.
+The complicated REST API of XNAT requires multiple subsequent HTTP requests (e.g. for session management), which are handled by this connector.
 The given access information is combined to form actual HTTP URLs.

 ```bash
 pip3 install --user --upgrade red-connector-xnat==0.5